zeljkoobrenovic/grounded-architecture/_posts/2023-06-25-appendix-tools.markdown

 Image by <a href="https://pixabay.com/users/pexels-2286921/?utm_source=link-attribution&amp;utm_medium=referral&amp;utm_campaign=image&amp;utm_content=1866533">Pexels</a> from <a href="https://pixabay.com//?utm_source=link-attribution&amp;utm_medium=referral&amp;utm_campaign=image&amp;utm_content=1866533">Pixabay</a>
 </div>

-> **IN THIS SECTION, YOU WILL:** Get an overview of several tools I've built and use in daily architectural work.
+> **IN THIS SECTION, YOU WILL:** Get an overview of several tools I have built and use in daily architectural work.

 <style>
     .book {